rust-lang/rustc-dev-guide/src/query.md

 - This keeps going further and further back until we wind up doing the actual parsing.

-Although this vision is not fully realized, large sections of compiler (for example, generating [MIR](mir/)) currently work exactly like this.
+Although this vision is not fully realized, large sections of the compiler (for example, generating [MIR](./mir/)) currently work exactly like this.

 ### Invoking queries

 Invoking a query is simple.
-The [`TyTcx`] ("type context") struct offers a method for each defined query.
+The [`TyCtxt`] ("type context") struct offers a method for each defined query.
 For example, to invoke the `type_of` query, you would just do this: